 These side effects are usually short-term and go away after treatment is finished.
-It's important to let your health care team know if you have any side effects, as there are often ways to lessen them.
+Let your cancer care team know if you have any side effects, because there are often ways to lessen them.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.

 Several other side effects are also possible.
 Some of these are only seen with certain chemotherapy drugs.
-Your cancer care team will give you information about the possible side effects of the specific drugs you are getting.
+Ask your cancer care team about the possible side effects of the specific drugs you are getting.

 Heart damage: Doxorubicin, epirubicin, and some other drugs may cause permanent heart damage (called cardiomyopathy).
-The risk of this occurring depends on how much of the drug is given, and is highest if the drug is used for a long time or in high doses.
-Doctors watch closely for this side effect.
-Most doctors check the patient's heart function (with a test like a MUGA or echocardiogram) before starting one of these drugs.
+The risk is highest if the drug is used for a long time or in high doses.
+Most doctors check your heart function with a test like a MUGA or echocardiogram(an ultrasound of the heart) before starting one of these drugs.
 They also carefully control the doses and watch for symptoms of heart problems, and may repeat the heart test to monitor heart function during treatment.
-If the heart function begins to decline, treatment with these drugs is stopped.
-In some patients, heart damage takes a long time to develop.
-They may not show signs of poor heart function until months or years after treatment ends.
-Heart damage from these drugs happens more often if other drugs can cause heart damage, such as trastuzumab and other drugs that target HER2 are used as well, so doctors are more cautious when these drugs are used together.
+If the heart function begins to worsen, treatment with these drugs will be temporarily or permanently stopped.
+Still, in some people, signs of damage might not appear until months or years after treatment stops.
+Damage from these drugs happens more often if other drugs that can cause heart damage (such as those that target HER2) are used also, so doctors are more cautious when these drugs are used together.

 Hand-foot syndrome: Certain chemo drugs, such as capecitabine and liposomal doxorubicin, can irritate the palms of the hands and the soles of the feet.
 This is called hand-foot syndrome.
 Early symptoms include numbness, tingling, and redness.
 If it gets worse, the hands and feet can become swollen, uncomfortable, or even painful.
 The skin may blister and peel.
-There is no specific treatment, although some creams may help.
-These symptoms gradually get better when the drug is stopped or the dose is decreased.
-The best way to prevent severe hand-foot syndrome is to tell your doctor when early symptoms come up, so that the drug dose can be changed.
-This syndrome can also occur when the drug 5-FU is given as an IV infusion over several days (not a common way to treat breast cancer).
+There is no specific treatment, although some creams or steroids given before chemo may help.
+These symptoms gradually get better when the drug is stopped or the dose is lowered.
+The best way to prevent severe hand-foot syndrome is to tell your doctor when early symptoms come up, so that the drug dose can be changed or other medications can be given .

-Chemo brain: Many women who are treated for breast cancer report a slight decrease in mental functioning.
+Chemo brain: There is very little research on chemo brain in men, but many women who are treated for breast cancer report a slight decrease in mental functioning.
 There may be some long-lasting problems with concentration and memory.
 Although many women have linked this to chemo, it also has been seen in women who did not get chemo as a part of their treatment.
 Also, most women do function well after chemotherapy.
 In studies of chemo brain as a side effect of treatment, the symptoms most often go away within a few years.
-There is very little research on chemo brain in men, but there is no reason to expect any differences.
-For more information, see our document Chemo Brain.
+Even though most research was done in women, there's no reason to expect any differences in men being treated for breast cancer.

-Increased risk of leukemia: Very rarely, certain chemo drugs can permanently damage the bone marrow, leading to a disease called myelodysplastic syndrome or even acute myeloid leukemia, a life-threatening cancer of white blood cells.
+Increased risk of leukemia: Very rarely, certain chemo drugs can cause diseases of the bone marrow such as myelodysplastic syndrome or even acute myeloid leukemia, a cancer of white blood cells.
 When this happens it is usually within 10 years of treatment.
 For most men though, chemo's benefits of helping to prevent breast cancer from coming back or extending life are likely to far exceed the risk of this serious but rare complication.

 Feeling unwell or tired: Many people do not feel as healthy after chemotherapy as they did before.
-They often still feel body pain or achiness and a mild loss of physical functioning.
-They may only mention these very subtle changes when questioned closely.
+There is often a residual feeling of body pain or achiness and a mild loss of physical functioning.
+These may be very subtle changes that happen slowly over time.